JeyaganeshSelvaraj/springboot-kafka/README.md

 # springboot-kafka
-An example application Kafka producer and consumer using spring boot
+An example application of Kafka producer and consumer using spring boot